-Ukraine is a CODEX Alimentarius Commission member, but it maintains its own positive list of additives.
-All food additives are subject to in-country registration (per Chapter 5 Article 29 of Law 1602-IV) by the Ministry of Healthcare.
+Ukraine is a CODEX member, but it maintains its own positive list of additives.
+All food additives, flavorings, and enzymes are subject to in-country registration (per Chapter 5 Article 29 of Law 1602-18 in Ukrainian) by the Ministry of Healthcare of Ukraine (MHCU).
+However, MHCU Order No.45 (adopted in January 2024) directly allows the use of food products and in-country circulation of food additives, flavorings, and enzymes that are registered in the EU.
 The importation of food products that contain non-registered additives is not allowed, although importers may seek registration with the MHCU.
-For the list of other additives and substances subject to registration in Ukraine, please refer to the "Special Food Product" subsection.
+As of June 2024, the Ukrainian competent authority has yet to publish the "Register of Objects of Sanitary Measures" that lists registered substances, as required by law.